 From the moment you find out that you’re expecting you spend 9 months trying to prepare yourself for your little bundle of joy.
 You spend hours researching and reading, to ensure you are going to give your baby the best start and that you feel ready for them to enter the world.
-But the truth is, nothing can really prepare you for being a new mum and no amount of reading is going to make being a new parent any less scary but there are a few things I wish I had known as a new mum.
+But the truth is, nothing can really prepare you for being a new mum and no amount of reading is going to make being a new parent any less scary but there are a few things I wish I had known as a new mum, and here’s 7 of them.

 - It’s okay to ask for help